 And while we didn’t have a specific program in mind, we did have a plan for developing one.

-We brought together an all-star team of university research scientists, expert teachers, and curriculum developers, along with professionals from the worlds of digital learning, museums, and game design.
+We brought together an all-star team of university research scientists, expert teachers, and curriculum developers, along with professionals from the worlds of digital learning, museums, and game design - our Advancing Critical Thinking project team.
 Together, we surveyed research on teaching and learning critical thinking.
 We investigated best practices to use technology.
 We generated ideas, narrowed the field of possibilities, then vetted the finalists with a team of experts to determine the idea most worth pursuing.
 We then developed several low-fidelity prototypes and tested them to see if they could generate the critical thinking we were looking for.
 Throughout it all, we stayed focused on delivering a program that would help teachers meet a range of challenging new educational standards and be delivered, online, to classrooms around our state and beyond.

 We found a winner.